ajackson57/aj-networking-contacts-frontend/README.md

 ## Current Issues to be resolved in the future
 - **Future Enhancements**
+- Managment of companies was part of the original vision but this got scaled back and conatct user logs were created.
-- Future enhancements may include the managment of job applications, resume version control, email tracking, and other career managment functionality.
+- Future enhancements may include the managment of companies, job applications, resume version control, additional contact communication logging, and other career managment functionality.

 ## Wireframes and User Stories.
 - [Wire Frames](https://github.com/ajackson57/aj-networking-contacts-frontend/blob/master/wireframes/network-wireframe.pdf)